Jackie Kent is an Emmy award-winning general assignment reporter and fill-in anchor for KOMO News.

 Murrow and APTRA awards for Best News Website.

 her passion for broadcast news.
-She also managed the student-run TV station
+She managed the student-run TV station

 (UATV) for two years and helped lead a successful campaign to secure funding